Jen Petteys enters her fifth season at the helm of the Spartan’s Softball program after taking over the reins on January 14, 2013.

-Petteys has continued the rebuilding of the Spartan softball program and as she embarks on her fourth season, is in the middle of the rebuild primed to make an impact with a strong core of young players comprising her first two recruiting classes.
+Petteys has continued the rebuilding of the Spartan softball program and as she embarks on her fifth season, is in the middle of the rebuild primed to make an impact with a strong core of young players comprising her first two recruiting classes.
 Petteys, a tireless recruiter, is pleased with the potential of her Spartan softball team.

 "York College is a dynamic and impressive environment with state of the art facilities.
 Our program has implemented a high standard of performance to align with this environment.
 We are building a sustained level of excellence.
 Each player is expected to give the perfect effort each and every day, rise to every occasion and make those around them better as they do so.
 As a program, we are focused on process over outcome and we strive for perfection in commitment, work ethic, teamwork, character, and accountability.
 We look to a bright future as we work to build and sustain a championship culture.”